-While wounds of a pathological nature (such as those of leprosy) appear randomly on the body, the stigmata generally appear only in the known location of Christ’s wounds – the hands and feet (where He was nailed to the cross), the side (where he was pierced by a centurion’s lance), and the head (where He was crowned with a Crown of Thorns).
+While wounds of a pathological nature (such as those of leprosy) appear randomly on the body, the stigmata generally appear only in the known locations of Christ’s wounds: the hands and feet (where He was nailed to the cross), the side (where he was pierced by a centurion’s lance), and the head (where He was crowned with a crown of thorns).
 Most stigmatists had their stigmata in these locations.
-However, there have been reports of stigmatists - such as Teresa Neumann (1898-1962) - who also showed stigmata on the shoulder (from Christ’s carrying of the cross), and on the back (from the scourging).
+However, there have been reports of stigmatists, such as Teresa Neumann (1898 – 1962), who also showed stigmata on the shoulder (from Christ’s carrying of the cross) and on the back (from the scourging).
 However, these additional wounds have not been observed in all stigmatists.
 The nature and number of stigmata are not the same in all stigmatists, although they are all signs of Christ’s suffering.
-For example, Blessed Anne Catherine Emmerich also received the “mark of the cross” on her chest, which was a sign of Christ’s crucifixion, although not exactly one of the wounds of Christ.
-Yet, this wound also bled recurrently in the commemoration of His Passion and, therefore, is numbered among the stigmata.
+For example, Blessed Anne Catherine Emmerich also received the “mark of the cross” on her chest, which was a sign of Christ’s crucifixion although not exactly one of the wounds of Christ.
+Yet, this wound also bled recurrently in the commemoration of His passion and, therefore, is numbered among the stigmata.
 Also, her side wound was on the right side, while Louise Lateau’s side wound was on the left.
-St. Padre Pio did not have the wounds from the Crown of Thorns, but he suffered a painful shoulder wound that Blessed Emmerich did not have.
-So, the wounds of the stigmatists are not all the same, and they should be regarded primarily as mystical reflections of Christ’s suffering, and not an exact reproduction of the wounds of Christ.
-The wounds differ among different stigmatists based on their individual reaction and sensitivity to the Passion in which they all participate.
+St. Padre Pio did not have the wounds from the crown of thorns, but he suffered a painful shoulder wound that Blessed Emmerich did not have.
+So, the wounds of the stigmatists are not all the same, and they should be regarded primarily as mystical reflections of Christ’s suffering and not as exact reproduction of the wounds of Christ.
+The wounds differ among different stigmatists based on their individual reactions and sensitivity to Christ's passion in which they all participate.

 The above three characteristics of the stigmata have been observed in almost all stigmatists.
 For this reason, these general characteristics can be used to distinguish the fake from the authentic stigmata.
 In addition to the above general characteristics, however, some stigmata exhibit additional marvels, although these have been observed only in some stigmatists:

-In some cases the blood from the stigmata would travel the path of Christ’s blood on the cross, regardless of the position of the stigmatist.
-Since Christ was crucified in an upright position, the blood on His feet, for example, naturally travelled toward the toes.
+In some cases, the blood from the stigmata would follow the path of Christ’s blood on the cross, regardless of the position of the stigmatist.
+Since Christ was crucified in an upright position, the blood on His feet, for example, naturally traveled toward the toes.
 But if the stigmatist is lying down, the blood still travels toward the toes, thus opposing gravity!
-This marvelous phenomenon was observed and documented in at least one stigmatist, Maria Domenica Lazzari.
-See the Letter of the Earl of Shrewsbury to Ambrose Lisle Phillips, Esq. p.
-33. The same was also observed on the blood from the wounds around her head when she was lying down.
-Instead of the blood going down to each side of the face (which is the normal flow path by gravity), the blood from the wounds went along the face as if she was upright.
+This marvelous phenomenon was observed and documented by at least one stigmatist, Maria Domenica Lazzari.
+See the Letter of the Earl of Shrewsbury to Ambrose Lisle Phillips, Esq., p.
+33. The same was also observed in the blood from the wounds around her head when she was lying down.
+Instead of flowing down to each side of the face as gravity would have it, the blood from the wounds flowed along her face as if she were upright.
 See the Testimony of the Visitors to Maria Domenica Lazzari.

-In other cases the blood at the hands and feet coagulate to form the head and tip of the nails of the crucifixion.
+In other cases, the blood at the hands and feet coagulates to form the head and tip of the nails of the crucifixion.
 This was observed in the stigmata of Saint Francis of Assisi, as Saint Bonaventure himself narrates in his Life of Saint Francis of Assisi, Chapter XIII, par.
-3. Some critics thought that this description by Saint Bonaventure was either pure exaggeration, or mere figurative language.
-However, the same marvel was recently observed also in another stigmatist, Teresa Neumann.
-See The description of Teresa Neumann’s stigmata in The Stigmata and Modern Science, where the author quoted the written testimony of several doctors who examined the wounds.
+3. Some critics thought that this description by Saint Bonaventure was either pure exaggeration or mere figurative language.
+However, the same marvel was recently observed in another stigmatist, Teresa Neumann.
+See the description of Teresa Neumann’s stigmata in The Stigmata and Modern Science, where the author quoted the written testimony of several doctors who examined the wounds.